 Óglaigh Náisiúnta na hÉireann (Organisation of National Ex-Service Personnel - ONE) is a registered charity for veterans of the Irish Defence Forces.
-ONE was established on 10 March 1951 and the primary objective of the Organisation is "The welfare of ex-service men and women, by way of providing accommodation to homeless, elderly or disabled members in need of such domestic accommodation and shelter, and any other assistance required."
-Comradeship, social and cultural activities, and remembrance are ancillary objectives.
+ONE was established on 10 March 1951 and the primary objective of the Organisation is to "Support the needs of Irish veterans by the provision of accommodation to homeless and other veterans in need of such domestic accommodation in its Veterans' Homes and the provision of other advice and support to veterans through its nationwide network of Branches and Veterans Support Centres".
+Comradeship, Advocacy, and Remembrance are ancillary objectives.
 Our services are primarily available to all veterans of the Defence Forces however we facilitate veterans from other countries from time to time as required.
-ONE provides accommodation (board and lodging) for approximately 44 veterans, who otherwise would be homeless, in its three residential homes in Dublin, Letterkenny and Athlone.
-It is also developing a nationwide network of Veteran's Support Centres.
+ONE provides accommodation (board and lodging) for approximately 49 veterans, who otherwise would be homeless, in its three residential homes in Dublin, Letterkenny and Athlone.
+ONE is also developing further hostels and a nationwide network of Veteran's Support Centres.